ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/appendix/quick-reference.md

 ## Provenance of entities

 [Provenance of entities - full specification](../provenance)

+This section is unchanged from version 1.1 to version 1.2.

 A software application or item of equipment SHOULD be associated with the [File]\(s) (or other [data entities](../data-entities)) it created as an [instrument] of a [CreateAction], with the [File] referenced by a [result] property.
 Any input files SHOULD be referenced by the [object] property.